ksrivas/ExData_Plotting1/README.md

 ## Working with the code:
 There are four files plot1.R, plot2.R, plot3.R and plot4.R.
 Adding the unzipped dataset gave an error due to too large dataset and hence I did not add that.
-But the code can unzip it and work with the files.
+But the code can download the required file for the data from the Url given above and unzip it and work with the files.
 The file reads only a subset of the main data set as described above.
-The overall image size of all is 480x480.
+The overall image size of all is 480x480.~The directory "figure" is created if not present

  Step 1:) Do a source of the input files in the r console as for example source("plot1.R") and the corresponding output
         file name plot1.png is generated.

- Step 2:) Four output files are generated in the directory "./figure" plot1.png, plot2.png, plot3.png and plot4.png respectively which corresponds to Plot 1, Plot 2, Plot 3 and Plot 4 described above.~ The figure directory must be present as the script does not account for its creation.
-In order to avoid this, just remove ./figure from the png device instruction.
+ Step 2:) Four output files are generated in the directory "./figure" plot1.png, plot2.png, plot3.png and plot4.png respectively which corresponds to Plot 1, Plot 2, Plot 3 and Plot 4 described above.

-My output as generated is shown here:
+The output from the R files as generated is shown here:
 ### Plot 1